blbadger/blbadger.github.io/neural-networks3.md

 ## Flexible and Interpretable Deep Learning

-Relying on the ability of deep learning techniques to be sufficient to learn successive representations of an input, we explore extremely flexible yet interpretable neural networks.
+Relying on the ability of deep learning to form representations of an input, we explore extremely flexible yet interpretable neural networks.

 ### Introduction and background